DataDrivenJason/stroke_quality_dashboard/README.md

 3. **New app** → pick this repo, branch `main`, main file `app.py`.
 4. Deploy.
 It redeploys automatically on every push to `main`.

-No secrets, no database and no environment variables are required — the app generates its own demonstration data on first run.

 **If you point it at real data, do not deploy it publicly.** Community Cloud apps have no authentication.
 Run it behind your organisation's infrastructure instead; a `Dockerfile` is a small addition if you need one.